 \subsubsection{Model 1}

-The first model considered in this paper, was studied in the Ref. \cite{Wang2017}.
-The functional form of the bulk viscosity is proportional to the Hubble parameter, which means that $\xi$ is proportional to the square root of the total energy density.
-Based on the Friedmann Eq. (\ref{eq:friedmann-equation}), we can consider that bulk viscosity is a function of all the other cosmological components in the Universe.
+The first model here considered was studied in Ref. \cite{Wang2017}.
+The functional form of the bulk viscosity is proportional to the Hubble parameter, which means that $\xi$ is proportional to the total energy density's square root.
+Based on the Friedmann Eq. (\ref{eq:friedmann-equation}), we can consider the bulk viscosity to be a function of all the other cosmological components in the Universe.
 The bulk viscosity is given by

-where $\eta_{0}$ is the current value of the bulk viscosity, then from the Eqs. (\ref{eq:continuous-equations}) with $w_{\rm de} = - 1$, we can express the Hubble parameter as
+where $\eta_{0}$ is the current value of the bulk viscosity, then from Eqs. (\ref{eq:continuous-equations}) with $w_{\rm de} = - 1$, we can express the Hubble parameter as

-where $H_{0}$ is the Hubble constant, $q$ is the nonaddictive parameter, $\eta$ is the bulk viscosity constant and, $z$ is the redshift.
+where $H_{0}$ is the Hubble constant, $q$ is the nonaddictive parameter, $\eta$ is the bulk viscosity constant and $z$ is the redshift.
 The dimensionless bulk viscosity constant is defined by